 Proficiency is assessed through a combination of practical demonstrations and, in some cases, written tests.
 Instructors provide constructive feedback during hands-on activities, and written assessments ensure a comprehensive understanding of the theoretical aspects of BLS.

 BLS skills are applicable in critical real-life scenarios, such as responding to cardiac arrests, choking incidents, and other emergencies.
-Knowing how to initiate CPR, use an AED, and respond confidently can make a significant difference in increasing the chances of survival and minimizing potential harm.
+Knowing how to initiate CPR, use an AED, and respond confidently make a significant difference in increasing the chances of survival and minimizing potential harm.

 Yes, BLS techniques can be adapted for infants and children.
 Participants will learn the nuances of providing life-saving interventions tailored to these age groups, recognizing the importance of adjusting techniques to suit the specific needs and anatomical differences of infants and children compared to adults.